Please see our most recent newsletter.

 We visit the school regularly to monitor specific areas which have been identified in the school’s strategic improvement plan.
 Some examples of these visits are:

-- Book scrutiny visits: Recent visits focused on the marking policy and looking for evidence of progression in maths across all year groups.
+- Book scrutiny visits: These visits focus on the marking policy and looking for evidence of progression in maths across all year groups.
 We always celebrate and recognize the high level of effort and commitment we see from our pupils and school staff.
 So look out for those Governor stickers in your children’s work books!

 - Learning walks: Led by a member of staff who will talk us through the subject and show examples as we walk around the school.